-Choosing The Right Tens
+Choosing the Right Tens Machines For YOU

-What Is A TENS Machine?
+What Is A TENS Machine?.

 A transcutaneous electrical nerve stimulation (TENS) machine is a small, battery-operated device that is used as a method of pain relief, and often as an alternative to painkillers.
 These machines have sticky pads (electrodes) connected to the machine, which are then attached directly to your skin.
 Once the machine is switched on, a small electrical current is delivered to the affected areas of your body - you'll likely feel a tingling sensation during this process, but using a TENS machine is pain-free.